toddkitta/CortanaIntelligenceSuiteWorkshopManual/07 Exercise 7 - Deploy Intelligent Web App.md

 1. On the following page, ensure the correct **Directory** and **Subscription** are selected.
 2. Select the **Resource Group** that you have been using throughout the workshop.
 3. Either keep the default **Site Name** or provide one that is globally unique and then choose a **Site Location**.
 4. Finally, enter the ML API and Weather API information.
-Recall that you recorded the ML API information back in Task 8 of Exercise 1.
+Recall that you recorded the ML API information back in Task 9 of [Exercise 1](01 Exercise 1 - Building a Machine Learning Model.md).
 Also, recall that you obtained the Weather API key back in the prerequisite steps for the workshop ([http://aka.ms/cortanasetup](http://aka.ms/cortanasetup)).
 5. Click **Next** and on the following screen, click **Deploy**.
 6. The page should begin deploying your application while showing you a status of what is currently happening.